ELITR/online-text-flow/README.md

 4759 24600 have been many revolutions over the last century, but perhaps none as significant as the longevity revolution.
 We...
 ```

-The first three data lines emit three text flow events, one to one.
+The first three data lines emit three text flow events, one input line to one output event.
 The recognized text is still "incoming" and there are no "complete" or "expected" sentences yet:
 ```json
 > head -n 3 data/en.txt | online-text-flow events
 100 101 You...